carloshung-prizepicks/pg-tables-to-jsonschema/README.md

     --pg-password <value>         The postgresql password to login with --pg-schema <value>           The postgresql schema to convert -i, --indent [size]           The indent size in spaces.
 Default: 2 -o, --out [file]              Output folder.
-Default output is to STDOUT.
+Default output is to STDOUT only JSON schema.
+JSON API and rswag schemas are written to file.
 A sub-folder will be created per schema -b, --base-url [url]          The optional base url for the schema id -p, --additional-properties   Allow additional properties on final schema.
 Set option to allow properties.
 Default: false -t, --include-tables <value>  Comma separated list of tables to process.
 Default is all tables found